zademn/CryptoPalsRust/README.md

 Halo, zademn here.

-These are my implementations for the CryptoPals challenges in Rust.
+These are my implementations of the CryptoPals challenges in Rust.
 I took the challenges in order to learn the Rust programming language.

 The project is structured as follows
 - each set has a `cargo` project